Āryāvarta: Other regional designations

 The Manusmṛti mentions Brahmavarta as the region between the Sarasvati and the Drishadvati in northwest India.
 The text defines the area as the place where the "good" people are born, the twice-born who adhere to the Vedic dharma, in contrast to the mlecchas, who live outside the Aryan territory and Vedic traditions.
 The precise location and size of the region has been the subject of academic uncertainty.
 Some scholars, such as the archaeologists Bridget Allchin and Raymond Allchin, believe the term Brahmavarta to be synonymous with Aryavarta.

 Madhyadesa extended from the upper reaches of the Ganges and the Yamuna to the confluence of the two rivers at Prayaga, and was the region where, during the time of the Mahajanapadas, the Kuru kingdom and Pañcāla existed.
 The entire region is considered sacred in the Hindu mythology as gods and heroes mentioned in the two epics, the Ramayana and Mahabharata, lived here.

 Political history

 Kanyakubja or modern day Kannauj was a central city of Aryavarta and was used as capital-city from 510 CE to 1197 CE under Maukharis, Harshavardhana, Varmans, Pratiharas and Gahadavala dynasty.

 The Gurjara-Pratihara king in the tenth century was titled the Maharajadhiraja of Aryavarta.
-Devapala, the emperor of Pala Empire was known to be the Overlord of Aryavarta.
+Devapala, the emperor of Pala Empire was known as the Overlord of Aryavarta.